betamore/fewd/slides/unit6.md

 ---
 class: left

-# JavaScript can be run...
+# JavaScript can run...

 ### in the browser

-- Manipulate elements, attributes and text on web page
+- Manipulate elements, attributes, and text on a web page
-- React to user input "on the fly"
+- React to user input on the fly
 - Request content from server and inject into page

 ### outside of the browser